 As the purchaser of gas, Petrobrás resells the gas from BBPL to five LDCs in Southern and Southeastern Brazil.
 Petrobrás has entered into gas sale contracts with the LDCs for the majority of Petrobrás’s gas bought from YPFB.
-Thus, in addition to the direct guarantees obtained for Petrobrás in the form of ship-or-pay commitments, the BBPL project has back-to-back take-or-pay commitments with the gas LDCs in each state served with Bolivian gas.
+Thus, in addition to the direct guarantees obtained for Petrobrás in the form of ship-or-pay commitments, the GTB project has back-to-back take-or-pay commitments with the gas LDCs in each state served with Bolivian gas.

 The following table breaks down the purchase obligations of the LDCs: